 Perhaps deep down, I was thinking about The Dog Stars, thatI just finished for book club.
 It’s only the second post-apocalyptic novel I’ve read, and incidentally, they both are set in Northern Colorado.
 A little advice . . . when first diving into reading about this subject matter, you may not want to start out with books that take place where you live.
 The first, was Brian Kaufman’s Dead Beyond the Fence: A Novel of the Zombie Apocalypse.
 Not a good apocalypse to be around for, not that it’s even possible to put a positive spin on an apocalypse.

 So, it sounds like most of the gals in my book club really loved The Dog Stars.
 We’re meeting next week to discuss it.
 I have to say, I didn’t love it, but I certainly didn’t hate it either.
-I think what threw me was the style in which it was written; I found it distracting and confusing in some parts.
-Overall, however, it was good.
+Overall, however, it was good and very well done.
 What did you think of the book?And what other post-apocalyptic (I’m getting real good at spelling that correctly the first time!) books do you recommend? (preferably ones set outside of Colorado)?